cs60apa/FitnessApp/readME.md

 ## Contributing

-Shields is a community project.
+Otofast Project Community.
 We invite your participation through issues and pull requests!
 You can peruse the [contributing guidelines][contributing].

 When adding or changing a service [please add tests][service-tests].